qsivey/Game_Engine/README.md

 -----------------------
 For more convenient work with the library, it is recommended to use the [SimpleBGC32 Serial API protocol specification](https://www.basecamelectronics.com/serialapi/).
-Each function beginning with SBGC32_... communicates with the SBGC32 device in a different way.

-*Note: for most -TX functions after sending data the SBGC32 device sends a confirmation command processed automatically in function body.*

 ### Initialization ###